Racistpanda/laravel-backend-test/README.md

 NOTICE:
-I now realise that job progress isn't what was asked but added a "sort of" progress checker.
+I now realise that job progress isn't what was asked but added a "sort of" progress percentage.
 Also, I normally wouldn't put that sort of "heavy" query in listing if possible, but it was a quick make shift solution.